Guinea1/AnotherScryptCoin/src/test/data/README.md

 Description
 ------------

-This directory contains data-driven tests for various aspects of Anotherscryptcoin.
+This directory contains data-driven tests for various aspects of AnotherScryptCoin.

 License
 --------